 Correspondence with Tchaikovsky

-2 letters from Tchaikovsky to Lucien Guitry have survived, dating from 1885, both of which are available in English translations on this website:
+2 letters from Tchaikovsky to Lucien Guitry have survived, dating from 1885, both of which have been translated into English on this website:

 Notes and References